I was born in Brezno, the Slovak Republic (at that time part of the

 in Tatranska Lomnica.

-Apart from my home institute, I got a new experience during a few long term positions abroad
+Apart from my home institute, I was lucky to gain more experience during a few long term positions abroad:

 1999-2000, ULO and

 University College London

 NLTE abundances and NLTE radiative accelerations in the atmospheres of hot stars (host: Mike Dworetsky).

 synthetic spectra and Doppler tomography of interacting binaries (host: Mercedes Richards).

 extrasolar planets and brown dwarfs (host: Adam Burrows, Ivan Hubeny).

 dust and protoplanetary disks (host: Raquel Salmeron).